precision-sustainable-ag/PlantMap3D-ROS/src/README.md

 roslaunch pm3d_system_config system_shutdown.launch
 ```

-### BioMassEstimator module
-ROS wrapper will collect the output of the segmentation module for a segmentation array and a height above ground array from a height estimation module

-Inputs:
-- a segmentation numpy 2D array
-- a height above ground 2D array (not used in version 1)

-Process:
-1. count pixels for each species from segmentation label input
-2. apply a linear y = mx+b correlation between species pixel count and biomass (by species if necessary)

-Outputs:
-- a dictionary of Biomass estimates for each possible species (floats)

-Roadmap:
-1. Version 1 release date: 2/10/2023
-2. Version 2: change biomass estimation to include height information to calculate volume per species.
-Then the biomass estimate would be a correlation between species volume and biomass.
-No release date yet.
-3. Version 3: change biomass correlation method to be either more statistically sophisticated, or introduce a neural network for biomass estimation.

-### Biomass map module

-"""
-    Enter Biomass map module description
-"""
 ### GPS Module

 The GPS module uses the ```nmea_navsat_driver``` package to read GPSRMC messages from ublox gps sensor.
 The sensor is connected through serial-UART on the Jetson AGX orin.

+Reference :
+1. More info on the driver : http://wiki.ros.org/nmea_navsat_driver
+2. Some commonly found issues : https://github.com/ros-drivers/nmea_navsat_driver

 ### Camera location module

 This module translates GPS coordinates based on the camera offset given in 'configs/config/cam_location.yaml' file.

 This module is a ROS service with the PM3DCameraLocation.srv as the service message structure.

 > PM3DCameraLocation.srv
 ```